Bengt Öste: Career

-Öste's first job as a reporter was for Östergötlands Dagblad which later amalmagated into Norrköpings Tidningar.
+Öste's first job as a reporter was for Östergötlands Dagblad which later amalgamated into Norrköpings Tidningar.
 He worked as a reporter, edition manager and assistant editorial secretary at Svenska Dagbladet between 1947 and 1963. Öste was executive editor and publisher as well as administrative editor-in-chief for Idun–Vecko-Journalen from 1963 to 1966 as well as research editor at Svenska Dagbladet in 1966.
 He was deputy editor-in-chief there from 1967 to 1969, head of interior affairs from 1969 to 1970, editorial secretary at TV2 at Sveriges Television from 1971 to 1974, news director of TV2 from 1975 to 1978 and news anchor of Rapport in TV2 from 1978 to 1992.
 In the mid-1990s, Öste moved to TV3 where he hosted Dagar som skakade Sverige together with Hasse Aro.

 Öste was also a devoted fisherman and wrote both books and articles on the subject.
 Later he led the successful television program Visst nappar det at Sveriges Television.
 The program became so popular that in 2001, Öste received an award from Sportfiskeforum ("Forum for recreational fishing") in Älvkarleby, which awarded the Hallman Prize of SEK 10,000 to Öste.